TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper: Methodology

 The printed physical Prototype 1 (Fig.~\ref{fig:prot-1-rest} and Fig.~\ref{fig:prot-1-press}) provides valuable information on the actuation of the notch feature.
 Ideally, when pressed, the trigger must lower the notch so that the shuttle can cross over to the low-energy state.
 However, with this design, the actuation of the trigger pushes the notch upward, further blocking the shuttle.
 Hence, the beams do not return to the original low-energy state when the trigger is actuated.
 Thus, we redesign the model by altering the geometry around the trigger, Prototype 2 (Fig.~\ref{fig:prot-2-rest} and Fig.~\ref{fig:prot-2-press}).
 An out-of-plane hook is added to connect the flexible beam geometry to the circular pull-back ring housing, permitting the trigger to move freely.
 It is observed that actuating the trigger results in an unintuitive motion of the rear handle.
 The front handle should behave like a trigger, moving when pressed, and the rear handle serves purely as a support.
 So, we add more material to the joint between the rear handle and the pull-back ring housing to increase its bending stiffness.
 More material is also added to the control push-rod housing to constrain its transverse motion.
 The CAD model is once again scaled down by half and fabricated using the same settings and material.

 The TEBC Model~\cite{Liu2021ABC}, as mentioned previously, is developed for the double V-beam mechanism.
 It does not account for the effects of multiple beams.
-This is clearly demonstrated in the physical Prototype 2~ (Figs. \ref{fig:prot-2-rest} and \ref{fig:prot-2-press}) and in the analysis result in Fig. \ref{fig:12beams}.
+This is clearly demonstrated in the physical Prototype 2~ (Figs. \ref{fig:prot-2-rest} and \ref{fig:prot-2-press}) and in the analysis result in Fig. \ref{fig:12beams}, performed using the finite element framework discussed in detail in Sec.~\ref{subsubsec:fem}.
 Due to the additional beams, the displacement of the control push-rod at the circular pull-back ring is not transferred to the shuttle end itself; i.e., the shuttle does not move as much as the circular pull-back ring.
 Since the shuttle's travel distance is a critical actuation for the compliant gripper (Sec.~\ref{subsec:gripper}), it is necessary to increase the mechanism's compliance.
 Hence, the next prototype, Prototype 3, is fabricated in PLA with only 10 beams instead of 12 to observe the difference (Figs. \ref{fig:prot-3-rest} and \ref{fig:prot-3-press}).
 The same settings as before are used.

 This prototype clearly indicates that decreasing the number of beams increased the effective displacement of the shuttle (Fig. \ref{fig:10beams}).
 Overall, the iterative prototyping process and corresponding analysis results reveal that although the TEBCM provides a valuable baseline for initial geometry selection, it does not fully capture the collective stiffness and displacement-sharing effects arising from multiple interacting beams.
 Consequently, the beam count is reduced to achieve the required shuttle travel, ensuring reliable actuation of the compliant gripper described in Sec.~\ref{subsec:gripper}.
 These results underscore the necessity of experimental validation when extending analytical models beyond their original assumptions.